FabioMiguel2000/JavaMinusMinus/README.md

 There is nothing too special about our project...

 # Cons
-- We could implement some code optimizations
+- Did not implement optimizations
 - Generation of OLLIR code could be improved
 - Jasmin could be improved
 - Semantic analysis is not yet complete